 - A significant risk to the service user's long term independence

-4.5 If the Panel believes that the service user is not able to pay the contribution in full or in part and there are some prospects of a change in circumstance then the Panel may decide to reduce the level of charges in full or in part for a specified time typically up to a maximum period of twelve months but subject to individual circumstances.
-The Panel may attach a condition e.g. that the service user seeks advice about debt or income maximisation.
+4.5 If the panel believes that the service user is not able to pay the contribution in full or in part and there are some prospects of a change in circumstance then the panel may decide to reduce the level of charges in full or in part for a specified time typically up to a maximum period of twelve months but subject to individual circumstances.
+The panel may attach a condition e.g. that the service user seeks advice about personal budgeting, debt or income maximisation.